php-coder/togglz-spring-boot/README.md

 	togglz:
 	  enabled: true # Enable Togglz for the application.
 	  feature-enums: # Comma-separated list of fully-qualified feature enum class names.
-	  feature-manager-name: # The name of the feature manager
+	  feature-manager-name: # The name of the feature manager.
-	  features: # The feature states
+	  features: # The feature states.
 	    HELLO_WORLD: true
 	    REVERSE_GREETING: true
 	    REVERSE_GREETING.strategy: username
 	    REVERSE_GREETING.param.users: user2, user3
 	  features-file: # The path to the features file that contains the feature states.
+	  features-file-min-check-interval: # The minimum amount of time in milliseconds to wait between checks of the file's modification date.
 	  cache:
 	    enabled: false # Enable feature state caching.
 	    time-to-live: 0 # The time in milliseconds after which a cache entry will expire.
 	  console:
 	    enabled: true # Enable admin console.
 	    path: /togglz-console # The path of the admin console when enabled.
-	    requires-feature-admin: true: Indicates if the admin console should be be protected with the feature admin authority.
-Default true but false if NoOpUserProvider us used.
 	    feature-admin-authority: ROLE_ADMIN # The name of the authority that is allowed to access the admin console.
+	    secured: true # Indicates if the admin console runs in secured mode.
+If false the application itself should take care of securing the admin console.
 	  endpoint:
 	    id: togglz # The endpoint identifier.
 	    enabled: true # Enable actuator endpoint.
 	    sensitive: true # Indicates if the endpoint exposes sensitive information.

-## TODO

-  * Add improved security of admin console (similar like H2 console).
-  * ..

 ## Samples